carouser/Dishonored-Mission-Stats/README.md

 GetAll DishonoredPlayerPawn m_MissionStatValues
 ```

-The stats are printed in the same order as you see them on the "mission complete" screen, except the "Overall Chaos (Current Total)" and "Didn't Kill Anyone".
+The stats are printed in the same order as you see them on the "mission complete" screen, except "Overall Chaos (Current Total)" and "Didn't Kill Anyone".

 Here is an example: